-Looking for a great bread that holds together without allergens or gums?
-This allergen free bread is easy to make and tastes great!
+Looking for a great gluten-free bread that holds together without allergens or gums?
+This allergen-free bread is easy to make and tastes great!

 What did I come up with?

 My “not-quite-perfect” gluten free bread.
 It tastes good.
 But it’s not quite as sturdy as I’d like.
 And it seems to turn out differently every time I make it!